wwsalmon/portfolio/about.md

 - Management, to take individual people with their own talents, ambition, and goals, and effectively lead and have everyone work together to do bigger and better things.
 - Journalism, filmmaking, photography, and other forms of storytelling, because stories are the most effective way we communicate with and impact people.

-I live in New York City and am currently a senior at Phillips Academy in Andover, MA, looking to study some of the above things or whatever lies ahead.
+I live in New York City, and I'm currently on a gap year before attending Georgia Tech.